January… it’s that time of year when people are extra passionate about new beginnings.

 The first mistake that I want to address is content quantity.

-Most people who start niche sites today almost seem as if they’re in a race to fill up their site with content.
+Most people who start blogs today almost seem as if they’re in a race to fill up their site with content.
 Usually, it’s so that it doesn’t look empty.

 What ends up happening is that the site gets filled up with thin, low-quality content.